japila-books/apache-spark-internals/docs/storage/BlockManagerMasterEndpoint.md

 It then goes over all the blocks for the `BlockManager`, and removes the executor for each block from `blockLocations` registry.

-xref:ROOT:SparkListener.adoc#SparkListenerBlockManagerRemoved[SparkListenerBlockManagerRemoved(System.currentTimeMillis(), blockManagerId)] is posted to xref:ROOT:SparkContext.adoc#listenerBus[listenerBus].
+ROOT:SparkListener.md#SparkListenerBlockManagerRemoved[SparkListenerBlockManagerRemoved(System.currentTimeMillis(), blockManagerId)] is posted to ROOT:SparkContext.md#listenerBus[listenerBus].

 You should then see the following INFO message in the logs: